Aftermath: 19 - A Borrower of the Night (2020)

 “What is that supposed to mean?”

 “You want me to lay it out for you?”
-Hansen asks, still avoiding Hermann’s gaze, looking fixedly at Newton.
+Hansen avoids Hermann’s gaze.
 “I’ll lay it out for you, but you won’t thank me.
-Look, Hermann, our handshake wasn’t strong.
+Our handshake wasn’t strong.
 But we weren’t incompatible.”

 “Your point?”
 Hermann asks, the words enough to salt the common ground between them.
-This is not something they have ever talked about.
+This is not something they’ve ever talked about.
 Hermann sees no reason to start now.
 Whatever understanding Hansen thinks he has is five years old and irrelevant.

-“You could do worse,” Hansen says, finally looking at Hermann.
+“You could do worse.”
+Hansen finally lifts his eyes to Hermann.
 “He’s smart enough to keep up with you.
 He’s already gotten you to live a little.
 And he’s pretty damn capable when he’s not focused on being an arrogant asshat.”

 “I could do worse?”
 Hemann hisses, incredulous.